acentswap/docs2-wiki/roadmap.md

 ### Cooking in Q4

 * Multichain\
-  PancakeSwap is expanding to more blockchains
+  AcentSwap is expanding to more blockchains
 * Trading Product Upgrade
   * New swap router to improve capital efficiency and trading experience
   * Market-maker integration